Mayoral elections in Manchester, New Hampshire, in the 20th century: 1967

 The 1967 Manchester, New Hampshire, mayoral election was held on November 8, 1967, to elect the mayor of Manchester, New Hampshire.
 It saw the election of Republican John C. Mongan to a second nonconsecutive term, unseating incumbent two-term Democratic mayor Roland S. Vallee.
 Mongan's victory was regarded to be an upset.

 In the initial count, Mongan won by a merely 37 vote margin, and Vallee requested a recount.
 After the recount, Mongan's margin of victory increased to 51 votes.
 Vallee conceded.
-After the recount, mayor-elect Mongan did admit that he believed that there had been balloting irregularities, but also stated the did not want to "burden the taxpayers with the cost of another recount".
+After the recount, mayor-elect Mongan did admit that he believed that there had been balloting irregularities, but also said that he did not want to "burden the taxpayers with the cost of another recount".

 Vallee's loss was attributed to allegations that he had manipulated lower tax assessments on his own buildings.

 Mongan and Vallee had previously faced each other four years earlier in the 1963 mayoral race.

 1969

 The 1969 Manchester, New Hampshire, mayoral election was held on November 4, 1969, to elect the mayor of Manchester, New Hampshire.
-It saw the election of Republican Harry Pariseau, defeating Democratic nominee Roland S. Vallee (a former mayor of the city).
+It saw the election of Republican Henry J. Pariseau, defeating Democratic nominee Roland S. Vallee (a former mayor of the city).
 Incumbent Republican mayor John C. Mongan had lost renomination to Pariseau in the Republican primary.